yunuskorkmaz/docs.tr-tr/docs/framework/wcf/feature-details/discoverable-service-that-registers-with-the-discovery-proxy.md

 ### <a name="to-host-the-service"></a>Ana bilgisayar hizmeti

-1. Proje oluşturduğunuzda, oluşturulan Program.cs dosyasını açın.
+1. Projeyi oluşturduğunuzda oluşturulan Program.cs dosyasını açın.

 2. Aşağıdaki using deyimlerini.